-If the applicant believes that the application was improperly denied, the applicant may file an appeal with the county board of revision within sixty days of the date of the notice.
+If the applicant believes that the application was improperly denied, the applicant may file an appeal with the county board of revision on or before the due date for the next, first-half real property tax bill following the county auditor's denial.
+DTE Form 106B is prescribed for this purpose.

-A county board of revision will hear an appeal from a homestead applicant in the same manner as challenges to value.
+A county board of revision will hear an appeal from a homestead applicant at the same time and in the same manner as challenges to value.
 The board of revision's decision can also be appealed, either to the local Court of Common Pleas, or to the Ohio Board of Tax Appeals.